atekee/CIS9650-Group4-Stroke/README.md

 statistics: EDA(Exploratory Data Analysis),

 Procedures:
-1.Data Pre-Processing
+1.Data Pre-Processing: remove null and duplicate values,change data types...
-2.Exploratory Data Analysis
+2.Exploratory Data Analysis:
-3.Preparation for Model Building
+3.Preparation for Model Building: remove outliers,Synthetic Minority Oversampling Technique (SMOTE)...
-4.Feature Selection
+4.Feature Selection & Comparison of Models: desicion tree, logistic regression, naive bayes, random forest...
-5.Comparison of Models
+5.A Small Program to test people's risk to brain stroke: people input their own data to see their risk to stroke.

-6.A Small Program to test people's risk to brain stroke
+(Details for step 1-4 is in file 'Stroke_Analysis_and_Model_Building.ipynb', and program for step 6 is in file 'Stroke_Prediction_Program.py '.)

 Outcome: